JoaoKshesek/Task-Manager/README.md

-# Aplicação React de Gerenciamento de Projetos e Tarefas
+# React Task Management Application

-Projeto criado com as bibliotecas React JS e Material UI.
+Project developed with React JS and Material UI libraries.

 ![alt text](/src//assets//home.png)

-## Passo-a-passo para execução
+## Step-by-step for execution

-1. Clonar o repositório
+1. Clone the repository
-2. Localmente, entrar na pasta do projeto e instalar as dependências:
+2. Locally, go into the project folder and install the dependencies:
    `
    npm install
    `
-3. Executar a aplicação:
+3. Run the application:
    `
    npm start
    `